kraftbj/press-this-extended/readme.txt

 == Frequently Asked Questions ==

-= What is Legacy Mode? =
+= What is this? =

 The new Press This adds easy-to-use media discovery, blockquote insertion, cooler source links.
-If you liked the old way, just turn on this option.
+It is really flexible, but no UI is included.
+This reveals the built-in flexibility.

 == Changelog ==